CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/python_numba_cpu_execution.rst

 Python mode does not bypass simulation compilation or runtime packing.
 It bypasses machine-code generation for the CPU transport functions.

-Exploratory Python Prototypes
+Python Prototyping
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^

-The description above is the standard MC/DC Python execution path.
-During initial methods development, researchers may temporarily depart from it in a standalone prototype or a locally modified MC/DC checkout.
-Prototype transport may access arbitrary Python objects or global state, import external packages, perform I/O or visualization, and use hard-coded or dynamic behavior.
+The standard MC/DC Python execution path is also the environment for initial methods development.
+A prototype remains a complete MC/DC calculation and does not bypass model compilation, runtime preparation, or transport.
+Because JIT compilation is disabled, its transport code may temporarily access arbitrary Python objects or global state, import external packages, perform I/O or visualization, and use hard-coded or dynamic behavior.

-Such code is intentionally outside the common execution architecture and is not expected to compile with Numba unchanged.
-Advancing the method to Numba-CPU requires porting it back to the packed runtime representation and compiler-compatible interfaces.
+These freedoms do not form a separate execution architecture.
+Advancing the method to Numba-CPU requires adapting the parts used by accelerated transport to the packed runtime representation and compiler-compatible interfaces.

 Before Numba Acceleration
 -------------------------

-At this transition, :doc:`python_first_numba_accelerated_design` becomes the main conceptual guide.
+At the transition from an MC/DC-Python-only method to Numba acceleration, :doc:`python_first_numba_accelerated_design` is the main conceptual guide.
 It explains why MC/DC converts its flexible Python model into typed runtime data, which parts remain shared across execution backends, and which constraints follow from supporting Numba-CPU and Numba-GPU.

 If you have not already read that design page as an overview, read it before continuing when developing MC/DC or studying its acceleration architecture.